mbaily/fast_todo/README.md

 ## Quick server usage (Windows and Debian)

 This project can run either as a local app on Windows or as a server on a Linux machine (for example a mini PC running Debian).
+The main expected use is as a server app on a Linux server machine.
+I use a mini PC with low power consumption, in this way it costs me less than a cloud-hosted server subscription would.

 - Windows
   - Use the included PowerShell helper: `scripts/run_server_dev_windows.ps1`.